Can anyone run a 5K?Aug 21, 2023

 Our mission at Start Running Stay Running is to help everyone succeed in getting that 5k milestone.
 Running a whole 3.1 miles is an incredible achievement, which will undoubtedly spur you onto a lifelong relationship with running.

-This is our eight-week programme to help every runner get to their 5K.
-There is no time limits on how long it takes to run your 5K – that’s not important.
+And guess what?
+Our eight-week programme to help every runner get to their 5K starts again in January!
+There are no time limits on how long it takes to run your 5K – that’s not important.
 You are running 3.1 miles which is a huge achievement.
-You’ll build up your time walking and running, slowly reducing the walking until you find yourself running all the way to 5K!